MAS-RA/AI-Face-Detection/README.md

 ## License

-This project is licensed under the  MIT license License.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

 ---

-For updates and announcements, follow me on Instagram [@Alisaeed.thabt](https://www.instagram.com/alisaeed.thabt/).
+For updates and announcements, follow me on Instagram [@Alisaeed.thabt](https://www.instagram.com/alis

+aeed.thabt/).

-Let\'s make face detection smarter and more accurate with the power of AI!
+Let's make face detection smarter and more accurate with the power of AI!
 Your contributions are highly appreciated.